Skyost/Bonsoir/docs/content/docs.md

 * [Fork it](https://github.com/Skyost/Bonsoir/fork) on Github to submit your pull requests.
 * [Submit](https://github.com/Skyost/Bonsoir/issues/new/choose) a feature request or a bug report.
 * [Donate](https://paypal.me/Skyost) to the developer.

+# About

+This plugin was initially created to use in my game, [Mobile Werewolf](https://werewolf.skyost.eu).
+It is an unofficial mobile version of the famous board game Mafia / Werewolves.
+In this game, players can play against each others via Wi-Fi, so Bonsoir allows them to easily broadcast, discover and join local network parties.

+The hand icon has been created by [Vitaly Gorbachev](https://www.flaticon.com/authors/vitaly-gorbachev).